ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Three new sub-resources are defined (see {{ssec-resource-active}}, {{ssec-resource-verif-data}}, and {{ssec-resource-stale-sids}} of this document).

-{{ssec-admitted-methods}} provides a summary of the CoAP methods that are admitted to use for accessing different resources at the Group Manager, for nodes with different roles in the group or as non-members (REQ11).
+{{ssec-admitted-methods}} provides a summary of the CoAP methods that are permitted to use for accessing different resources at the Group Manager, for nodes with different roles in the group or as non-members (REQ11).

 The GROUPNAME segment of the URI path MUST match with the group name specified in the scope entry of the scope in the access token (i.e., 'gname' in {{Section 3.1 of RFC9594}}) (REQ7).